★ BEST INVESTING TOOLS COMPARISON ★

 • Supports stocks, ETFs, futures, forex, and options (options enabled on paid tiers).

-• Import trades via CSV/XLSX templates or Broker Sync integrations with daily/near real-time updates.
+• Import trades via CSV/XLSX templates or Broker Sync integrations with daily/near real-time updates; current third-party checks continue to report broad broker coverage, with some automatic sync features concentrated in Gold.

 • Free plan includes up to 30 grouped trades per month.